White paperThe Enterprise Framework for Compliant, Scalable AI

 5. Conduct a Strategic Vendor Selection Process

 Select a vendor with expertise in life sciences and GxP compliance.
 Look beyond cost to assess long-term value, such as comprehensive support and robust assurance processes.
-Ensure the system integrates seamlessly with your processes and aligns with FDA guidelines for Computer Software Assurance.
+Ensure the system integrates seamlessly with your processes and aligns with FDA guidance for Computer Software Assurance (CSA), which emphasizes risk-based, critical-thinking testing over exhaustive documentation.

 6. Plan for Effective Training and Communication